delivervaluedaily/manifesto/README.md

 No!
 This is not about cutting corners, this is choosing the _smallest_ pieces of work you can complete in a day that provide value at the quality level you decide is appropriate.

-Remember, the reduction of risk and other "non functional" requirements are often valuable.
-And users' views are important, but they are not paramount - balance them against your own judgement.
+And remember, the reduction of risk and other "non functional" requirements are often valuable, and while users's views are important, your own judgement is too.

 ## But... we have a fixed release cycle and I can't change that?